Basil0X7/Spatial-Data/README.md

 #### **School Site Selection (PostGIS \+ QGIS)**

-**First**, querying the landuse layer for parcels classified as unused, agricultural, or commercial, establishing the fundamental land-use requirement subset.

-**Second**, the ST\_Area function calculated parcel sizes, excluding any below 5,000 square meters to ensure adequate space for school facilities, playgrounds, and parking.

-**Third**, the ST\_Intersects function identified parcels overlapping with existing buildings.
-A NOT EXISTS subquery eliminated these parcels, ensuring only vacant land remained for development without demolition needs.

-**Finally**, the ST\_DWithin function identified parcels within 25 meters of roads, ensuring reasonable access for buses, parents, and emergency vehicles.

-The complete query combined all four criteria using nested WHERE clauses and spatial functions.
-Results were exported to QGIS for visualization, with qualifying parcels symbolized distinctly alongside roads and buildings for spatial context.
+Parcels were selected by filtering the land-use layer for unused, agricultural, and commercial classifications, then excluding any parcels smaller than 5,000 square meters to ensure sufficient development space.
+Parcels intersecting existing buildings were removed using spatial intersection checks, leaving only vacant land suitable for construction.
+Finally, parcels within 25 meters of road networks were retained to guarantee accessibility for transportation and emergency services.
-This allowed planners to assess both which parcels met criteria and their geographic distribution relative to existing infrastructure.
+The combined spatial criteria were applied in a single query, and results were visualized in QGIS to analyze both compliance and spatial distribution relative to existing infrastructure.

 **Code**: `SQL`